 When I first began bartending at Seaworthy, the oyster bar at Ace Hotel in New Orleans, I was asked to make sure it retained its Tiki vibe.
 As someone with a severe nut allergy, I was immediately alarmed.
 Orgeat, the staple sweetener used in Tiki drinks, is made with almonds.

-My initial thought was to make an horchata orgeat.
-But it lacked depth, playfulness and a true New Orleans feel.
+My initial thought was to make an horchata orgeat, but it lacked depth, playfulness and a true New Orleans feel.
 Then the idea of a red beans and rice orgeat came to me.
-The red beans give it the feel of adzuki (sweet red bean mash popular in Chinese pastries).
-And I chose orange blossom water instead of rose water, as the citrus complements the vanilla beans better and makes the orgeat a little more versatile for classic Tiki drinks.
+The red beans give it the feel of adzuki (the sweet red bean mash popular in Chinese pastries), and I chose orange blossom water instead of rose water as the citrus complements the vanilla beans better and makes the orgeat a little more versatile for classic Tiki drinks.

-The cocktail on Seaworthy’s current menu that contains this nutless version of orgeat is called the Curiouser & Curiouser, a nod to “Alice in Wonderland.”
-This drink is made with sweet-pea-flower-infused gin, cucumber juice, lemon, and the red beans and rice orgeat.
-It was our bestseller for this past summer season.
-And best of all, I can enjoy one myself.
+The cocktail on Seaworthy’s current menu that contains this nut-free version of orgeat is called the Curiouser & Curiouser, a nod to “Alice in Wonderland.”
+This drink is made with sweet-pea-flower-infused gin, cucumber juice, lemon and the red beans and rice orgeat.
+It was our bestseller the summer of 2019 and, best of all, I can enjoy one myself.

 In a large rondeau pot, toast beans and rice until lightly browned.

 Add vodka, orange blossom water, vanilla beans and 8 cups water and bring to a boil.